Prescribing Information

 • Patients may pay as little as $0 per prescription

-• For patients utilizing the Medical Benefit, we will send details for claims processing on behalf of the patient directly to the doctor’s office
+• For patients utilizing the Medical Benefit, we will send details for claims processing on behalf of the patient directly to the healthcare provider's office

 • For patients who are eligible for government health benefits (eg, Medicare, Medicaid, TRICARE), IPSEN CARES may be able to offer the contact information for independent nonprofit foundations that may be able to offer financial assistance